plainpotato/FR-FUSION/ReadME.md

 ## Description

-Real-time FRS 2.0 is a system with the capability to conduct facial recognition in real-time.
+Real-time FRS 2.0 is an app with the capability to conduct facial recognition in real-time.
 Uses include attendance taking and showcase purposes.

 The main FRS software can be found in the [simpliFRy](https://github.com/CJBuzz/Real-time-FRS-2.0/tree/main/simpliFRy) directory. **SimpliFRy** is a locally-hosted web application built using python 3.10 and [Flask](https://github.com/pallets/flask).
 It makes use of the [insightface](https://github.com/deepinsight/insightface) library by deepinsight for face detection and generation of embeddings and the [voyager](https://github.com/spotify/voyager) library by Spotify for K-Nearest Neighbour search.